- Who Has to Comply?

 “Journal acknowledges that Author retains the right to provide a copy of the final peer-reviewed manuscript to the NIH upon acceptance for Journal publication, for public archiving in PubMed Central as soon as possible but no later than 12 months after publication by Journal.”

 Many universities recommend using the SPARC Author Addendum generator to create a print addendum to your publishing agreement that will enable you to comply with the NIH requirement.
-It can also create language to secure additional copyrights as well (such as distributing copies in classes, posting on a personal and/or institutional website, etc.)
+It can also create language to secure additional copyrights (for distributing copies in classes, posting on a personal and/or institutional website, etc.)

-Here are some examples of the contract language some other institutions have used:
+Here are examples of the contract language some other institutions have used:

 B. How to Submit your Article to PMC